mxr576/ddqg/README.md

   releases (versions) by project maintainers or the Drupal Security team.
   * Inspired by: https://github.com/drupal-composer/drupal-security-advisories/issues/29
 * [PLANNED] An opinionated list of projects that should be avoided

-## Planned features

-* A `composer validate` plugin to ensure only high-quality dependencies are used on a project
-* A custom Composer command for analyzing locked dependencies on a project

 ## TODOs